 The six-year cannabis-industry veteran came to Colorado in the '90s from Long Island, New York, after discovering Boulder on his way to a Rainbow gathering in Wyoming.
 For him, selling marijuana in a locale known around the nation for its liberalized pot laws is not just about counting money; it’s about taxes, regulatory compliance, inventory management, and above all, staying on the right side of Colorado’s “pot cops” -- the Marijuana Enforcement Division (MED).

-Schwartz’s midsize marijuana dispensary, Herban Medicinals, is dotted with encased magazine clips showcasing reviews of the shop’s most popular marijuana strains – names like Sour Grape, Swiss Bliss and Fractal Kitty.
-The interior would be largely unremarkable if not for the 50 or so marijuana plants growing in a room behind four glass windows that occupy about a quarter of the business.
+Schwartz’s midsize marijuana dispensary, Herban Medicinals, is dotted with plastic-encased magazine reviews of the shop’s most popular marijuana strains -- with names like Sour Grape, Swiss Bliss and Fractal Kitty.
+The interior would be unremarkable if not for the 50 or so marijuana plants growing in a room behind four glass windows that occupy about a quarter of the business.

 “It’s people coming in and expecting the world and not knowing how much goes into [the business],” he says.
 “Or [wanting] free this or discounted that, just for showing up.
 There’s a certain level of expectation or entitlement on the buyer’s end.”

-On this afternoon, Schwartz is leaving a voicemail for Brandy who he hopes – really, really hopes – has ensured the quarterly sales tax has been paid.
+On this afternoon, Schwartz is leaving a voicemail for Brandy who he hopes -- really, really hopes -- has ensured that the quarterly sales tax has been paid.
 After Brandy, it’s a procession of calls with business associates about potential partnerships and interested buyers.
 Along with a bevy of other problems, there’s also the question of how to prop up a less-successful wing of his business.

 “There’s definitely a lot of hoops to jump through,” says Schwartz.
 “There’s, like, 200 pages of laws and rules.
 I can’t really iterate it all.
 There’s a monthly update and compliance officers; you’re expected to be caught up on anything that’s been laid out as law up until a certain time and then from that time forward they’re basically updating, monthly, the changes that are happening in the industry.”

-And then there’s another unique problem: the competing black market dealers who have none of the costs of operating a lawful business and often access to product of similar quality.
-Marijuana advocates long-suggested that legalization would be the key to wiping out the black market for marijuana, but almost a year and a half into the experiment, that hasn’t been the case.
+And then there’s another unique problem: the competing black market dealers who have none of the costs of operating a lawful business and often have access to product of similar quality.
+Marijuana advocates long suggested that legalization would be the key to wiping out the black market for marijuana, but almost a year and a half into the experiment, that hasn’t been the case.

 The state’s Amendment 64 ushered in a new era of business last year, allowing for marijuana to be sold for recreational as well as medicinal use.
 That brought a wave of new customers to pot dispensaries and a flood of cash, but it came with a cadre of regulations governing just about every aspect of who, what, when, where and how marijuana could be sold.

 Skirting these regulations and free of overhead costs, sales tax and MED regulations, this dealer estimates he’s making two to three times as much money as when he owned his marijuana business.
-And his clandestine delivery service is just a tiny part of the equation when it comes to the state’s black market.
+And his clandestine delivery service is just a tiny part of the equation in the state’s black market.